VR Troopers

-VR Troopers is a syndicated live action superhero-adventure television series produced and distributed by Saban Entertainment from 1994 to 1996.
+VR Troopers is a syndicated live-action superhero-adventure television series produced and distributed by Saban Entertainment from 1994 to 1996.
 The show tried to profit from the fascination with virtual reality in the mid-1990s as well as the success of Saban's other property, Power Rangers.
-VR Troopers was the first official "sister series" to Mighty Morphin' Power Rangers.
+VR Troopers was the first official "sister series" to Mighty Morphin Power Rangers.
 Much like it, this was an Americanization of a Japanese tokusatsu children's program series by Toei Company.
 The series is a co-production of Toei and Cyberprod.

-The show featured early CGI and video effects mixed with Japanese stock footage from three different Metal Hero Series: Superhuman Machine Metalder, Dimensional Warrior Spielban and Space Sheriff Shaider.
+The show featured early CGI and video effects mixed with Japanese stock footage from three different Metal Hero Series: Metalder, Spielban and Shaider.
 On May 7, 2010, the copyright for VR Troopers was transferred from BVS Entertainment to Saban Capital Group.
+In 2018, the rights were transferred to Hasbro, as part of the acquisition of the Power Rangers brand, which included related intellectual property & content libraries previously owned by Saban Properties.

-While the series was almost as successful as Power Rangers, it was canceled after only two seasons.
-This was primarily because the available Japanese footage was quickly exhausted.
-In a number of extreme cases, multiple tokusatsu scenes were put together in one episode, forcing stock footage to be reused multiple times throughout the series.
-Big Bad Beetleborgs, another Saban adaptation of a Metal Heroes series, encountered similar problems.
+The show was canceled after only two seasons primarily because the available Japanese footage was quickly exhausted.
+Its successor, Big Bad Beetleborgs, another Saban adaptation of a Metal Heroes series, was cancelled for the same reason.
 The show spawned a toy line and a video game for the Sega Genesis and Game Gear.